alexandercerutti/node-telegram-keyboard-wrapper/README.md

 keyboard.remove();
 ```

-Use this method method to export the structure to be sent to `reply_markup` for closing definitely the keyboard.
+Use this method to export the structure to be sent to `reply_markup` for closing definitely the keyboard.

 **Arguments**: